 - 2.67 If a settlement instruction is being cancelled unilaterally, the cancelling party should notify its counterparty before cancellation, giving the reasons.
+The - should notify its counterparty before cancellation, giving the reasons.
 The cancellation should be confirmed or affirmed using the same method of communication as the original Confirmation or affirmation.
-The new Confirmation or affirmation should identify the repo being cancelled and, in order to lay an audit trail, the original Confirmation or affirmation. - 2.68 If a settlement instruction is being amended, other than to correct a mistake by bringing the instruction into line with a counterparty's Confirmation or affirmation, the amendment(s) must first be agreed with the counterparty.
+The new Confirmation or affirmation should identify the repo being cancelled and, in order to lay an audit trail, the original Confirmation or affirmation. - 2.68 If a settlement instruction is being amended, other than to correct a mistake by - bringing the instruction into line with a counterparty's Confirmation or affirmation, the amendment(s) must first be agreed with the counterparty.
 The amendment(s) should be confirmed or affirmed using the same method of communication as the original Confirmation or affirmation.
 The new Confirmation or affirmation should identify the repo being amended, the precise amendment(s) being made and, in order to lay an audit trail, the original Confirmation or affirmation.